MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 Ensure **node.js** is installed in the development environment in order to install NPM packages.
 Follow the installation instructions in [nodejs.org](https://nodejs.org) to install node.js.

-To confirm that node.js is properly installed, execute the command `node -v`.
+To confirm that node.js is properly installed, run the command `node -v`.

 ```bash
 node -v